telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 ![pic](pictures/Raspberry/Raspi_config_wifi.png)

+&#x1F4CD;
 Sometimes some corporate networks require additional validation.
 In this case it will be necessary to proceed correctly or contact the network administrator.

+&#x1F44D;
-:thumbsup:  If you don't want to run out of data please set up the wifi connection, before running all these commands!
+If you don't want to run out of data please set up the wifi connection, before running all these commands!

 Open a Terminal windows and update the repository with the command
 ```